cisco/mlspp/README.md

 Quickstart
 ----------

 A convenience Makefile is included to avoid the need to remember a bunch of CMake parameters.
+It will use [vcpkg](https://vcpkg.io/en/) to satisfy all dependencies.

 ```
 > make        # Configures and builds the library
-> make dev    # Configure a "developer" build with tests and checks
+> make dev    # Configure a "developer" build with tests and checks using OpenSSL 1.1
+> make dev3   # Configure a "developer" build with tests and checks using OpenSSL 3.0
 > make test   # Builds and runs tests
 > make format # Runs clang-format over the source
 ```